FOR INFORMATION REGARDING

 Ben Lomax told law enforcement that after conducting their business, he gave Chris a ride back to his truck and the last he saw of Chris was Chris driving down Iron Peak Rd. from the Government Pond area, while he, Ben Lomax, drove up to the Iron Peak look out area where cell phone reception was attainable and made a number of phone calls.

 Chris endured a lot during his relatively short life span.
 At ages 4 and 16, he had open heart surgery.
 At age 27, he had a broken back and a zirconium rod was inserted in his body.
 He had intensive rehabilitation therapy so that he could be free to walk again.

 The Story His Vehicle Tells

-Multiple Individuals of Interest Indicted in Large Marijuana Bust 2 Years after Chris Disappeared
+Multiple Individuals of Interest Were Indicted in a Large Marijuana Bust 2 Years after Chris Disappeared

-In a separate matter, two years after Chris disappeared, four of the above individuals were included in a federal indictment out of Fresno, California.
+Two years after Chris disappeared, in a separate matter, four of the individuals of interest in Chris’ case were included in a federal indictment out of Fresno, California.
 This indictment of 15 individuals was for a very large-

 Information regarding this federal indictment was in a September 8, 2005 news release by a US Attorney for the Eastern District of California.